geeknees/ruby-sinatra-instrumentation/README.md

 Auto-instrumenter for Sinatra applications.
 It traces routes using `Rack::Tracer` and patches Sinatra to trace template rendering.

+## Supported Versions

+- MRI Ruby 2.0 and newer
+- Sinatra 1.1.4 and newer

 ## Installation

 Add this line to your application's Gemfile: